The information in this article applies to:

 This article discusses the causes and resolutions for the common warning messages that display when we try to place an Automatic Dormer in an incorrect location.

 By definition, a hole in an object must be completely enclosed by that object - the hole cannot touch or extend past one of the object's edges.
-And, one of the objects included in every Automatic Dormer is a roof hole; as a result, Automatic Dormers must be completely enclosed by a single roof plane and cannot be positioned along a roof plane edge.
+One of the objects included in every Automatic Dormer is a roof hole; as a result, Automatic Dormers must be completely enclosed by a single roof plane and cannot be positioned along a roof plane edge.

 In fact, since roof planes have both a thickness and a pitch, Automatic Dormers have to be set back from the eave or ridge edges.
 The exact setback distance required will depend on the roof plane's depth and its pitch.